carsten-riedel/CoreePower.Lib/README.md

 The "CoreePower.Lib" module is a powerful addition to your CoreePower project, offering a range of specialized functions that enhance its functionality and enable advanced capabilities.

-One of the key features of the module is the `Initialize-CorePowerLatest` command, which automates the setup and updates of crucial development tools.
+The key feature of the module is the `Initialize-CorePowerLatest` command, which automates the setup and updates of crucial development tools.
 By ensuring that you have the latest versions installed, this command streamlines your development environment for maximum efficiency.

 This solution provides a comprehensive approach to the identified challenges, implementing several key improvements: